solo-io/gloo/devel/contributing/pull-requests.md

 # Pull Requests

-This doc explains the best practices for submitting a pull request to the [Gloo Edge project](https://github.com/solo-io/gloo).
+This doc explains the best practices for submitting a pull request to the [Gloo Gateway project](https://github.com/solo-io/gloo).
 It should serve as a reference for all contributors, and be useful especially useful to new and infrequent submitters.

 # Submission Process